 What?

-EES does not change any of the rules around entry to France or length of stay, so the 90-day limit remains in place for non-residents.
+It's important to note that EES does not actually change any of the rules around entry to France or length of stay.
+Specifically, the 90-day rule - which applies to non-EU visitors including, since 2021, Brits - remains the same.

 What EES is intended to do is tighten up border security, including the enforcement of the 90-day rule for non-residents.